 Configure your compliance partner to work with Intune

 To enable a device compliance partner to work with Intune, you must complete configurations specific to that partner.
 For information on this task, see the documentation for the applicable partner:

 Enroll your devices to your device compliance partner

 Refer to the documentation from your device compliance partner for how to enroll devices with that partner.
-After devices enroll and submit compliance data to the partner, that compliance data is forwarded to Intune and added to Azure AD.
+After devices enroll and submit compliance data to the partner, that compliance data is forwarded to Intune and added to Microsoft Entra ID.

 Monitor devices managed by third-party device compliance partners

 After you configure third-party device compliance partners and enroll devices with them, the partner will forward compliance details to Intune.
 After Intune receives that data, you can view details about the devices in the Azure portal.

 Sign in to the Azure portal and go to Microsoft Entra ID > Devices > All devices.